 Betting point spreads are wagers based on the expectation that a team will win or lose by a certain number of points.
 Here’s an example:

 - Giants -2.5 (-110)

-In this situation, the Eagles are 2.5 point underdogs against the Giants.
+In this situation, the Eagles are 2.5-point underdogs against the Giants.
 If New York wins the game by three or more points, a $100 wager on the Giants would come with a payout of $90.91.
-If Philadelphia won the game outright or lost by two points or less, the same $100 wager would net $110 plus the original $100 for a total of $210.
+If Philadelphia won the game outright or lost by two points or fewer, the same $100 wager would net $110 plus the original $100 for a total of $210.